kite-sdk/kite/NOTES.md

 It's also possible to install and invoke custom functions, or invoke Java methods on objects in JEXL.
 This is incredibly powerful, and allows for natural, database-style, partitioning of datasets by value, range, or hash.

+# Open Questions

+*Configuration*

+It's still unclear how best to configure attributes on repos and datasets.
+To a lesser extent, readers and writers take their cues (i.e. inherit) from their dataset, since the latter acts as a factory for the former instances.
+Currently, we use properties on the Avro Schema instance as this is carried throughout the lifecycle of the dataset, and automatically serialized along with it, but there may be a nicer way to do this.

+*Concurrency Model*

+Instances of DatasetRepository, Dataset, and Partition should probably be thread safe.
+Readers and writers, on the other hand, probably shouldn't be.
+Discuss.
+Either way, we need to be explicit.

+*Schema Storage*

+The schema with which a dataset is created must always be stored somewhere by the implementation.
+Should we have an SPI interface that implementations use to store and retrieve schemas, rather than self-managing, as they're expected to do today?
+This might be a nice extension point for partners or users with an existing way of handling this kind of data.

+*Schema Evolution*

+We _must_ allow schema evolution of datasets.
+The question is what kind of changes we permit, and how schema changes are applied.